1beste/209_Homework_Dungeon_Game/README.md

 Saving and Loading
 -The save_game() function writes the player stats, inventory, and room states to a file (Dungeon_Game.txt).
 -The load_game() function restores the game state from the save file.
+Unfortunately saved rooms aren't load properly.
+Other than that player stats and inventory sucsessfully loads.